litterat/litterat/100DaysOfCode.md

  Documents to write:
  - Litterat PEP end user guide.
 User guide to using library & examples.
  - Litterat PEP serialization guide.
 For people writing serialization formats.

+## Day 34 - March 4 - More work on the DataClass

+Need to be more careful with casting the DataClass after separating out the DataClassRecord.

+## Day 33 - March 3 - Refactoring the PepDataClass

+Refactored the PepDataClass to DataClass and separated the DataClassRecord, DataClassArray and DataClassUnion.
+This is aligning better with the Litterat theory.
+The union type is going to be more difficult to implement.

+## Day 32 - March 2 - More refactoring

+Refactored the class names in litterat-bind to fit the naming model better.
+Starting investigating how union types might fit within Java.

 ## Day 31 - February 27 - Model changes